 If you have not studied Chemistry or Physics at NCEA Level 3 (or equivalent) you may find CHEM 191 and PHSI 191 quite challenging.

 Admission to the Health Sciences professional courses is governed by the regulations contained in the University Calendar (and on the pages listed above).
 You should read these regulations to ensure you are familiar with the admission requirements.
-Please be aware that the Undergraduate Medicine and Health Sciences Admission Test (UMAT) must be taken as part of the selection process for Dentistry, Medical Laboratory Science and Medicine.
+Please be aware that the University Clinical Aptitude Test (UCAT) must be taken as part of the selection process for Dentistry and Medicine.